Anosov contact metrics, Dirichlet optimization and entropy: Contact metrics and Dirichlet energy

 and

 implying that the plane fields $\langle X_\alpha,e_1\rangle$ and $\langle X_\alpha,e_2\rangle$ are positive and negative contact structures respectively.
 The condition of a vector field, here $X_\alpha$, lying in the intersection of a pair of transverse negative and positive contact structures is known to be equivalent to a weak form of {\em hyperbolicty} in dynamics.
-When satisfied globally, such vector field or flow is called {\em projectively Anosov}.
-In fact, it is known (see \cite{hoz4}) that when the flow preserves a volume form such condition implies hyperbolicity (and when satisfied globally, implies {\em Anosovity} of the flow).
+When satisfied globally, such vector field or flow is called {\em projectively Anosov} \cite{conf,mitsumatsu}.
+In fact, it is known (see \cite{ol,conf,hoz4}) that when the flow preserves a volume form such condition implies hyperbolicity (and when satisfied globally, implies {\em Anosovity} of the flow).
 We will later see this explicitly in Lemma~\ref{cpa}.
-In the next section, we will explore the geometric implications of Anosovity (and projective projective Anosovity).
+In the next section, we will explore the geometric implications of (projective) Anosovity.
 But first, we record these observations in the following proposition.
+Note that these are direct consequences of Tanno's formula (Theorem~\ref{tanno}).

 \begin{proposition}[Perrone 05 \cite{torsion}] With the notation above,